florenciacomuzzi/LearnITgirl-Employee-Scheduling-App/README.md

 Basic Steps To Create New Ruby on Rails web app
 --------------------------------------
-0. Decide what resources you are going to create Sometimes this can be the hardest part!
-Planning up front will save you time.
+0. Decide what resources you are going to create.
 1. rails new (insert your app name here)
 2. cd (your app name)
 3. rails g (generate controllers and scaffolds)